Disc Grinder Vs Angle Grinder

 The contrast in design between the two is the most notable.
 Both have been created with a variety of functions in mind.
 Compared to a disc grinder, the discs used in an angle grinder are thinner and more abrasive.
 The workpiece is secured on a vise and is intended to be held in the hands while working.
 Angle grinders get their name from the disc's placement at a right angle to the handle's axis.

-A safety guard casing is placed around the grinding discs to protect the worker's eyes and prevent grinding sparks from striking his face.
+To protect the worker's eyes and keep grinding sparks from hitting his face, a safety guard case is positioned around the grinding discs.
 The disc's edge can be used as a cutting tool, while the face is utilized for polishing or grinding surfaces.
 The best grinding tools available are those featuring a variety of safety measures to safeguard the user in the event of an accident.

 On the other hand, a disc grinder is fixed in one place and typically employed for precision work.
 When a disc is turned on, it rotates since it is mounted on a fixed quantity.
 In this instance, the workpiece is held in the hands.
 This aids in enhancing the accuracy of tasks like metal polishing that can be completed on this grinder.
 It typically has a transparent plastic or glass shield to shield the user's eyes.